RoyalFox2140/Essence2200/README.md

 When I reach a comfortable state of polish and most of the mod is finished it will be eligible to be included in Kenan's structured modpack.

-Designed for Cataclysm: Bright Nights latest experimental
+Designed for Cataclysm: Bright Nights latest nightly

 Graphics can be found here, and must be licensed separately. https://github.com/RoyalFox2140/Graphics-2200